Is UChicago Test Optional?

 Transcript from the High School

-The University of Chicago will examine your academic record throughout all four years of high school, primarily to determine whether or not you have effectively challenged yourself through the courses that you have taken and whether or not you have performed well in those classes.
+The University of Chicago will examine your academic record throughout all four years of high school, primarily to determine whether or not you have effectively challenged yourself through the courses you have taken and whether or not you have performed well in those classes.

 For first-year applicants, UChicago requires two recommendations from teachers from their high school, and for transfer applicants, UChicago requires two recommendations from college instructors.
 Academic subjects include mathematics, social studies, history, science, English or literature, a foreign language, and other classes in which you are doing substantial amounts of reading, writing, or class discussion.